 The buy-before-you-sell program at Homeward is very similar to Knock’s, and the company offers more services.
 Homeward will buy your home directly for up to 84% of the market value, and you can use their in-house mortgage and title services to save time and money.

 But Homeward’s program fee is higher, 3.5% vs. 2.25% at Knock.
-In addition, Knock operates in 25 states and Washington, D.C., while Homeward is in only 12 states.
+In addition, Homeward operates in fewer states.

 Orchard: Higher fees and tighter sales timeline